leoniemclaughlin7/Vincent-Van-Gogh/README.md

 As a User of this website:

 * I want to find information about Vincent Van Gogh.
-* I want to admire some of the work carried out by vincent Van Gogh.
+* I want to admire some of the work carried out by Vincent Van Gogh.
 * I want to sign up to a newsletter to obtain more information about Vincent Van Gogh.

 ## Wireframes

 Wireframes were produced for the home, gallery and sign up pages on desktop and mobile.
-Some aspects of the wireframes have canged as the website was being produced.
+Some aspects of the wireframes have changed as the website was being produced.

 ### Desktop